dtysky/wasm-usage-guide/README.md

 rustc --target wasm32-unknown-emscripten yourCode.rs -o yourCode.js
 ```

 All will be done after a moment, then you could load it like in c++, use your rust function like `module._add`.

->Note: I don't find the way to pass options from rustc to emcc, so you should concat pre.js post.js and yourCode.hs by yourself.
+>Note: I don't find the way to pass options from rustc to emcc, so you should concat pre.js post.js and yourCode.js by yourself.

 ## Pass array between js and wasm